TKbb

 TKbb_1

-Fablok 4695/1956, photographed in Szczytno on July 14, 2006; this machine is designated 53KF-5, but I don’t know if this is the original service number.
+Fablok 4695/1956, photographed in Szczytno on July 14, 2006; this machine was designated 53KF-5, but I don’t know if this was the original service number.
+It was later transferred to Warsaw, then to Czachówek Wschodni station and abandoned there.

 TKbb_2